SystemFw/blog/content/staging/programs-as-values-draft.md

-Note that this doesn't require us to actually perform any action, we're still just building a datatype with a sealed trait and case classes (see the Appendix), except this datatype now carries enough type information to allow for well typed composition.
+Note that this doesn't require us to actually perform any action, we're still just building a datatype with a sealed trait and case classes, except this datatype now carries enough type information to allow for well typed composition.
 In other words, `In[String]` is not a container that contains a `String`, rather it's a command to eventually read one, encoded as a datatype.